0xPkhatri/ks-aggregator-api-python/README.md

 This repository serves as a guide for developers looking to conduct swaps via the KyberSwap Aggregator APIs in a python environment.
 For simplicity, the examples are implemented in Python.

-For more performant route querying and execution, please refer to the `[V1]` implementation which includes the following operations:
+For more performant route querying and execution, please refer to the `[V1]` implementation which includes the following operations :

 1. Query Swap Route (`getSwapRouteV1()`) - Fetches optimal swap routes based on input parameters
 2. Encode Preferred Swap Route (`postSwapRouteV1()`) - Prepares the selected route for execution